invisibledrygoods/Tap/README.md

 I uploaded it quickly so it might need a better name, and some of the methods might need better names.

+These are all extension methods on a generic type so they can be used anywhere, just remember to put

+    using Tap;

 T T.Tap(T => void)
 ------------------